CS-PCC/CS8_Assignments/assignments/08_09_airport/car_wash.md

 ```
 for (current_second = 1; current_second <= the simulation length; ++current_second)
 {
-    Each iteration of this loop simulates the passage of one second of time, as follows: Ask the *bool_source* whether a new customer arrives during this second, and
+    Each iteration of this loop simulates the passage of one second of time, as follows: Ask the bool_source whether a new customer arrives during this second, and
-    if so, enter the *current_second* into the queue.
+    if so, enter the current_second into the queue.
-    if (the *washer* is not busy and the queue is not empty)
+    if (the washer is not busy and the queue is not empty)
     {
         Remove the next integer from the queue, and call this integer next.
         This integer is the arrival time of the customer whose car we will now wash.
-So, compute how long the customer had to wait (*current_second - next*), and send this value to the *averager*.
-Also, tell the *washer* that it should start washing another car.
+So, compute how long the customer had to wait (current_second - next), and send this value to the averager.
+Also, tell the washer that it should start washing another car.
     }
-    Indicate to the *washer* that another simulated second has passed.
+    Indicate to the washer that another simulated second has passed.
 This allows the washer to correctly determine whether it is still busy.
 }
 ```